SeanWHall/ThaumicInfusion/README.md

 This will let forge know that this is also a core mod, which will allow the Transformers that the Mod uses to run.
 Otherwise, non of the effects will work when you infuse them into a block.

+Notice, the source requires a deobfuscated version of Thaumcraft as a libary to compile.

 If you make changes to the code, just make a pull request with a description of the changes and why they are there.
 If everything checks out, then I will accept the pull request.

 Localizing